-In recognition of her achievements, Ms. Zhao has won numerous awards, including the Best Display Award at the 6th China Beijing International Cultural and Creative Industrial Expo in 2011, the People’s Choice Award in the 9th Freedom Art Prize exhibition at Amnesty International in Australia in 2006, and the People’s Choice Award at the Hidden Faces of the Archibald Exhibition the same year.
-She also earned the most outstanding artist gold medal and first prize at the Dandenong Festival in 2001, first prize from the Stoll Trust Award in 1997, and first prize from the Royal Overseas League in 1996.
+In recognition of her achievements, Ms. Zhao has won numerous awards, including the Best Display Award at the Sixth China Beijing International Cultural and Creative Industrial Expo in 2011, the People’s Choice Award in the Ninth Freedom Art Prize Exhibition at Amnesty International in Australia in 2006 and the People’s Choice Award at the Hidden Faces of the Archibald Exhibition the same year.
+She also earned the Most Outstanding Artist Gold Medal and First Prize at the Dandenong Festival in 2001, First Prize from the Stoll Trust Award in 1997 and First Prize from the Royal Overseas League in 1996.
 Although being an artist while raising a family is difficult, she thinks it is more than worth it.
 Looking forward, she hopes to expand the reach of her art.